rintnetwork/front-end/src/content/whitepaper/index.md

 Reserve tokens are intended for activities that will be initiated in the future.
 Also, with the help of this reserve fund, some risks can be mitigated if they arise.

 This reserve fund is managed through a Governance contract by voting.
-Therefore, holders of RNT tokens can put forward proposals and vote for this or that decision when it is necessary to use these tokens.
+Therefore, holders of REY tokens can put forward proposals and vote for this or that decision when it is necessary to use these tokens.

 ### Farming Tokens {farming-tokens}

-Liquidity providers (users who provide liquidity to the pools on decentralized exchanges) can supply liquidity to DEX reynaSwap pools and accredited third-party pools (like Pancake Swap), and get rewards in RNT tokens as part of a profitable farming platform.
+Liquidity providers (users who provide liquidity to the pools on decentralized exchanges) can supply liquidity to DEX reynaSwap pools and accredited third-party pools (like Pancake Swap), and get rewards in REY tokens as part of a profitable farming platform.

 The user who has placed liquidity needs to stake the LP tokens received in the pool (liquidity tokens) in the farming smart contract.

 ### Tokens Allocated for Rewards {tokens-allocated-for-rewards}

-The users performing useful activities for the ecosystem will be rewarded with the RNT tokens.
+The users performing useful activities for the ecosystem will be rewarded with the REY tokens.
 Useful activities include trades on DEX and CEX, referral activity, participation in voting, contests and special events, staking and earning programs, and other activities in the ecosystem.

 ## Roadmap {#roadmap}